- Updated 4 February 2019.

 Ecstasy began to emerge on the youth party scene in the 1980s, initially in isolated pockets of youth subculture .
 It was previously investigated for medicinal purposes, predominantly in treating anxiety and PTSD and its early use was largely clinical, amongst a closely connected group of psychiatrists and psychotherapists on the US west coast .
 Despite efforts to keep the drug largely under wraps and maintain its legal status, MDMA’s popularity grew immeasurably, to the point where it was impossible to hide .
 The catalyst for its publicity as a non-medical drug can be traced to an article published in 1984 in the San Francisco Chronicle, titled “The Yuppie Psychedelic” .
 The name “ecstasy” was coined as part of a marketing strategy by an LA-based distributor, and it quickly gained popularity throughout the US, particularly in Texas, where it was openly sold in bars and nightspots .
 In the UK, the government banned MDMA pre-emptively in the late 1970s, however it became wildly popular in the UK club and rave scene throughout the 1980s and 1990s, with use widespread despite its illegal status. .
-Australian police first seized MDMA in Sydney in the mid-1980s, leading to the National Drugs and Poisons Committee recommending it be prohibited nationwide. .
+Australian police first seized MDMA in Sydney in the mid-1980s, leading to the National Drugs and Poisons Committee recommending it be prohibited nationwide .
 However, its use here increased during the 1990s, from 1% in 1990 to 3% by 1995 .
-Since then, ecstasy has increasingly been used by those within the 20-29 age demographic , with around 20% of Australians within this demographic having experimented at least once with ecstasy .
+Since then, ecstasy has increasingly been used by those within the 20-29 age demographic , with around one-fifth of this demographic having experimented at least once with ecstasy .

 It is important to establish the difference between MDMA and the drug marketed as “ecstasy”.
 MDMA is the chemical compound that produces the well-documented psychoactive effects in those who consume it.
-MDMA was initially viewed as a potential treatment for anxiety and trauma, due to its ability to create feelings of intimacy and euphoria amongst users .
+MDMA was initially viewed as a potential treatment for anxiety and trauma, due to its ability to create feelings of empathy and trust amongst users .
 Ecstasy, on the other hand, is the street name for pills or capsules marketed as containing MDMA, but may contain a number of different substances as well as MDMA - or may not contain MDMA at all .
 When manufacturing ecstasy, certain other chemicals may be added that mimic the effects of MDMA.
 This could be something as harmless as caffeine, or as dangerous as PMA, a compound more toxic than MDMA and linked to several fatalities worldwide .

 Initial research suggested that the ease with which the body becomes tolerant to ecstasy led users to consume it infrequently, thus maximising the positive effects .
 These early studies concluded that ecstasy was a relatively benign drug as usage was oral and intermittent, with mild, short-term side effects.
 However, as ecstasy usage increased, so did the ways and contexts in which it was used, leading to increased risk associated with its use.
 In a controlled, clinical context, pure MDMA carries a low risk when consumed, with some even describing it as “safe” .
 MDMA interferes with blood pressure and body temperature, and when manufactured with other adulterants or in unregulated potency as “ecstasy”, it can be dangerous .